EdwardBerman/rayleigh_analysis/README.md

-# Insights on Rayleigh over smoothing in GNNs and Implications for Dynamics Modeling
+# Smoothness Discrepancies in Discrete Dynamics Models, And How to Avoid Them

 From [Edward Berman](https://ebrmn.space/) and [Luisa Li](https://www.luisali.com/).
 This project was done for [Robin Walters](https://www.robinwalters.com/) CS 7180 Special Topics Class on Geometric Structure in Deep Learning.